Meet Our Teachers

 I am thrilled to be part of the team here at Bertschi.
 I have always thought teachers have the most important job in the world, as they encourage all children to become their best selves.
 I love getting to see the many classrooms and teaching styles of different teachers, and supporting them all as they help students succeed.
 When I'm not at school, I am driving my two children to practices, baking muffins, or finding new outdoor adventures with my family.

-1st Grade Teacher (Long-Term Substitute); The Clash Fan, Nutella Connoisseur, Mountaineering Guide
+4th Grade Teacher; The Clash Fan, Nutella Connoisseur, Mountaineering Guide

 I believe that we learn through connections and that as educators we should make education relevant, focused on compassion and problem solving.
 After spending time teaching in New Zealand, Mexico and India and I want to bring what I learned about cultural competence to the classroom.
 I am stoked to learn from Bertschi kids and staff.
 When I am not working I love to be outside, try new recipes and spend time in my community.